FireballDWF/eks-with-nodes-on-outpost/README.md

 2. Nodes in your Node Groups are subject to the same AMI limitations referenced above, thus can't use Bottlerocket or any other AMI composed of more than 1 snapshot.
 This example currently uses an EKS-Optimized AmazonLinux2 AMI

-3. The subnets created on the Outposts Server leveraging terraform do not yet automatically configure the subnets to support the [LNI feature of Servers](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html).
-The missing step is documented at [Enable local network interfaces of Outpost subnets](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html#enable-lni).
-A future enhancement to this repo may leverage a ["local-exec" provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec) to execute the referenced awscli modify-subnet-attribute command.

-4. The nodes created do not yet have LNI's created/attached.
+3. The nodes created do not yet have LNI's created/attached.
 Will need to refactor to create nodes via the module terraform-aws-eks such as seen in https://gitlab.aws.dev/osmed/london_demo/-/blob/main/main.tf#L120 and following the example for customizing network_interfaces as seen in https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v19.10.0/examples/self_managed_node_group/main.tf#L163

 ## (Very Limited) Testing

 1. Have not tested clusters running an actual workload.
 Might adapt https://devopslearning.medium.com/metallb-load-balancer-for-bare-metal-kubernetes-43686aa0724f
 1. Have not tested exposing a workload via the [LNI](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html) using a Load Balancer such as [MetalLB in Layer 2 (Gratuitous ARP) mode](https://metallb.universe.tf/concepts/layer2/)
 1. Testing conducted by repo owner has only been done on a single Outposts Server.
 Thus have NOT attempted to configure nor test getting nodes to talk to each other via the [LNI](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html) of the Server.
-1. Review LogGroup /aws/eks/$ClusterName/cluster setup, such as should be able to configure Retension.
-Should delete on destroy, or allow preexisting group to be reused